 7. Quality Score

 In simple terms, Quality Score is a rating between 1-10 Google assigns to every keyword once it becomes eligible to enter the ad auction.
-If you didn’t know already, Google Adwords advertising works entirely on auction basis.
-This auction happens in real time, before an ad is shown, every single time.
+If you didn’t know already, Google Adwords advertising works entirely on an auction basis.
+This auction happens in real-time before an ad is shown, every single time.

 Sound complicated?
 Don’t worry about the auction for now.

-Google wants to serve quality ads to their audience and therefore rewarding relevant ads with a higher quality score, where anything below 3 is poor and 10 is perfection, closer to nirvana.
-Higher quality scores are rewarded with lower cost per click and better rankings for your ads.
+Google wants to serve quality ads to its audience and therefore rewarding relevant ads with a higher quality score, where anything below 3 is poor and 10 is perfection, closer to nirvana.
+Higher quality scores are rewarded with a lower cost per click and better rankings for your ads.